 Bonus and stock split are two well known corporate actions undertaken by the publicly listed companies to boost the number of shares traded.
-There is often confusion among the investors between the two.
-Learning about the stock market with our course on ELearnmarkets will help us to understand these corporate actions.
-So, let us know why companies take this kind of corporate actions and its effect on shareholders.
+Investors usually get confused between these two terms.
+Read this blog to understand the difference between these corporate actions and why companies take a corporate action and how it impact shareholders.